ihe-k/Publications/Fire-and-Rescue-Incident-Statistics.md

 # Fire and Rescue Incident Statistics (YE December 2025)

-This publication provides up-to-date statistics on trends in fires, casualties, false alarms and non-fire incidents attended by fire and rescue services in England.
+This publication provides updated statistics on trends in fires, casualties, false alarms and non-fire incidents attended by fire and rescue services in England.
 The data is updated quarterly and offers valuable insights into operational patterns and public safety.

 Analysis Techniques: